John Hanning Speke: Life

 In 1854 he made his first voyage to Africa, first arriving in Aden to ask permission of the Political Resident of this British Outpost to cross the Gulf of Aden and collect specimens in Somalia for his family's natural history museum in Somerset.
 This was refused as Somalia was considered rather dangerous.
 Speke then asked to join an expedition about to leave for Somalia led by the already famous Richard Burton who had Lt William Stroyan and Lt.
 Herne recruited to come along, but a recent death left the expedition one person short.
 Speke was accepted because he had traveled in remote regions alone before, had experience collecting and preserving natural history specimens and had done astronomical surveying.
 Initially the party split with Burton going to Harrar, Abyssinia, and Speke going to Wadi Nogal in Somalia.

 During this trip Speke experienced trouble with the local guide, who cheated him; after they returned to Aden, Burton, who had also returned, saw that the guide was punished, jailed and killed.
 This incident probably led to larger troubles later on.
 Then all four men traveled to Berbera on the coast of Somalia, from where they wanted to trek inland towards the Ogaden.
 While camped outside Berbera, they were attacked at night by 200 spear-wielding Somalis.
 During this fracas Speke ducked under the flap of a tent to get a clearer view of the scene, and Burton thought he was retreating and called for Speke to stand firm.
 Speke did so and then charged forward with great courage, shooting several attackers.
 The misunderstanding laid the foundation of their later disputes and dislikes.
 Stroyan was killed by a spear, Burton was seriously wounded by a javelin impaling both cheeks and Speke was wounded and captured; Herne came away unwounded.
 Speke was tied up and stabbed several times with spears, one thrust cutting through his thigh along his femur and exiting.
 Showing tremendous determination, he used his bound fists to give his attacker a facial punch; this gave him an opportunity to escape, albeit he was followed by a group of Somalis and had to dodge spears as he ran for his life.
 Rejoining Burton and Herne, the trio eventually managed to escape with a boat passing along the coast.
 The expedition was a severe financial loss, and Speke's natural history specimens from his earlier leg were used to make up for some of it.
 Speke handed Burton his diaries, which Burton used as an appendix in his own book on his travels to Harrar.
 It seemed unlikely that the two would join again and Burton believed that he would never lead an expedition to the interior of Africa, his fervent hope, after this failed journey.
-Once in Aden, Burton was not granted a medical certificate to travel and thus Speke left on HMS Furious and arrived in England on 8 May 1859.
-Burton was not far behind and he arrived on 21 May 1859.